 Aggressive poker is winning poker.
 But still, most players aren’t super comfortable going all-in preflop with less-than-premium hands.
-This is an effect of not understanding the EV of shoving preflop, especially since the EV (expected value) of going all-in can sometimes be a bit counterintuitive.
-So let’s go through a few examples together and see when getting it all-in preflop is totally profitable!
+This is an effect of not understanding the EV of shoving preflop, especially since the EV (expected value) of going all-in can be a bit counterintuitive.
+So let’s go through a few examples together and see when getting it all-in preflop is profitable!

 3-BET SHOVING WITH J9